Sleepytale Logo

 Rosie loved the library almost as much as flowers.

-She wanted to help Mrs Finch, the librarian, carry books for the reading circle.
+She wanted to help Mrs Finch, the librarian, carry books for the reading circle, and she had been thinking about it all morning with a nervous sort of excitement that made her tail swish.

-Rosie tried to duck through the door, but her horn tapped the doorbell by accident, and it rang like a surprised parrot.
+She tried to duck through the door, but her horn tapped the doorbell by accident and it rang so loudly a pigeon on the roof startled sideways.

 Mrs Finch laughed softly and waved her in.